saravalkyrie2/Sleipnir-NOS/Readme.md

 ## Status

-Bench-alpha, developed against real hardware, by a infrastructure engineer who doesn't understand the question "Why do this?" or "Brick walls are there for a reason"  with a very large serial console habit.
+Bench-alpha, developed against real hardware, by an infrastructure engineer who doesn't understand the question "Why do this?" or "Brick walls are there for a reason"  with a very large serial console habit.
 Not accepting production deployments; enthusiastically accepting the lessons of everyone who tried this before me.